icopy-site/awesome/docs/awesome/awesome-neuroscience.md

 ### Newsletters
 - [On The Brain](http://neuro.hms.harvard.edu/harvard-mahoney-neuroscience-institute/hmni-newsletter) - Harvard Mahoney Neuroscience Institute's quarterly e-newsletter.
 - [Comp-neuro](http://www.tnb.ua.ac.be/mailman/listinfo/comp-neuro) - A mailing list that is is intended to address the broad range of research approaches and issues involved in the general field of computational neuroscience.
+- [BrainPost](https://www.brainpost.co/) - A mailing list that delivers weekly easy-to-read summaries of the latest neuroscience publications.

 ### Miscellaneous
 - [Awesome Public Datasets - Neuroscience](https://github.com/awesomedata/awesome-public-datasets#neuroscience) - High-quality open neuroscience datasets.